 Prototyping our project is the most simple way of demonstrating the project.
 To prove that our system works we can run even more programs all at once to show that there are no performance issues.
 Furthermore, we can also run our project for a long period of time also to show that there are no hardware issues.
 Showing that the project works and that it works efficiently and for a long period of time validates the project's specifications.

-Certain components would be demonstrated for quality and responsiveness, including the LCD display, speakers, and LED lights.
+Because of the complications of the coronavirus and cancellation of the design expo, the plan for the demonstration has changed.
+Certain components would be demonstrated for quality and responsiveness, including the LCD display and speakers.
 The LCD display would be shown to be bright enough for viewing from at least 3 feet.
-The speakers and LEDs would be tested for quality and responsiveness, as well as intensity of sound/light, along with resistance to extended use.
-Software components like the voice recognition software, Bluetooth and speed of computing would be demonstrated for use in a real-time situation, such as connecting a phone and selecting a song to play or using the microphone to select a song.
+Software components like Bluetooth and speed of computing would be demonstrated for use in a real-time situation, such as selecting a song to play and going to Google Calendar.
+All applications and modules must run successfully, quickly, and be run using the proper user input (if needed).
 The actual mirror would be demonstrated to be appropriately reflective, allowing light from the LCD display to pass through, and durability.
+Because of the aforementioned limitations though, only the LCD with the modules all displayed on the screen will be shown.